purohit10saurabh/purohit10saurabh/README.md

 - 👋 Hi, I’m @purohit10saurabh
-- 👀 I’m a researcher interested in machine learning and its math.
+- 👀 I’m a researcher interested in machine learning and its math
 - 💞️ Feel free to reach out to me via email- *my_github_username*[at]gmail.com

 <!---